nicoxmcd/Cloud/Paths/CloudPracticioner/Services.md

 - laptops/tablets: EC2 resources launched inside the VPC etc.

 ### Amazon CloudFront
-Content delivery network (CDN) to deliver data, applications, APIs fast.
+Content Delivery Network (CDN) to deliver data, applications, APIs fast.
 It can integrate with many service like EC2 or Shield.
-- CloudFront is a global content delivery network (CDN)
+- CloudFront is a global CDN
 - Based on location of the user, origin of the website/application, location of the content delivery server
 - Integrates with many AWS services to provide optimal performance and security
 - Scalable